Yuhui Hong

 I am a postdoctoral fellow at the University of Washington, specializing in

-During my PhD studies in Computer Science at Indiana University Bloomington, I developed computational approaches to overcome limitations in small molecule identification.
+During my PhD studies, I developed computational approaches to overcome limitations in small molecule identification.
 My work focused on moving beyond traditional database-dependent methods by predicting LC-MS/MS spectra and molecular properties from 3D conformations to establish reference libraries for unknown compounds, and by identifying chemical formulas directly from spectra.
 I also applied deep learning methods to optimize experimental condition settings, improving the efficiency and accuracy of mass spectrometry workflows.

-I received my B.S. in Computer Science from Xidian University, China, in 2019 and worked as a research assistant in computer vision at Xi'an Jiaotong University from 2019 to 2020 under the guidance of Professor Yaochen Li.
-Drawn to the complexity and scientific impact of biological and chemical research, I transitioned to computational biology to apply my technical expertise to problems with direct implications for human health.
+I received my B.S. in Computer Science from Xidian University, and worked as a research assistant in computer vision at Xi'an Jiaotong University.
+I then transitioned to computational biology to apply my technical expertise to questions with direct implications for human health.

 Please feel free to get in touch!